Download Careers360 App

 • It is formed with an acrosome that provides enzymes to penetrate the outer layers of the egg.

-Midpiece Of Sperm
+Midpiece of Sperm

 • The midpiece of the sperm is specialised to provide energy for movement.

-Tail Of Sperm
+Tail of Sperm

-• Produces a whiplike motion.
+• Generates a whiplike motion.

-Sperm Production: Spermatogenesis
+Spermatogenesis

 Overview of Process